hbctraining/Intro-to-R-online-Catalyst/lessons/4A_Segment_4_Video_A.md

 <img src="../img/cran_packages.png" width="600">

 Packages for R can be installed from the [CRAN](http://cran.r-project.org/) repository using the `install.packages` function.
-This function will download the source code from on the CRAN mirrors and install the package (and any dependencies) locally on your computer.
+This function will download the source code from CRAN and install the package (and any dependencies) locally on your computer.

 An example is given below for the `ggplot2` package: